jlooper/global-social-good-hackathon/challenges.md

 These challenges are not meant to restrict your team.
 Your team is free to build upon the requirements, create new requirements, or use one of the challenges as inspiration for a different project.

+### Challenge notes

+Your team is free to solve the challenge however they see fit as long as the technology used focuses on Azure or other Microsoft products.
+Remember that all code and resources used to solve the challenge must be created during this hack event; a team member's existing projects are not eligible to be used for this contest.